Day 1: Arrive in Urumqi (China)

 Day 24: Shiraz – Pasargadae – Yazd (Iran) [B,L,D]

 Today we say goodbye to Shiraz and embark on our journey to Yazd, stopping en route at Pasargadae – another UNESCO World Heritage site.
 Pasargadae was the first dynastic capital of the Achaemenid Empire, founded by Cyrus ll the Great in the VI Century B.C.
 Its palaces, gardens and the mausoleum of Cyrus are outstanding examples of the first phase of royal Achaemenid art and architecture and exceptional testimonies of Persian civilization.
 Particularly noteworthy vestiges include: the Mausoleum of Cyrus ll; Tall-e-Takht, a fortified terrace; and a royal ensemble of gatehouse, audience hall, residential palace and gardens.
 Pasargadae was the capital of the first great multicultural empire in Western Asia.
 Spanning the Eastern Mediterranean and Egypt to the Hindus River, it is considered to be the first empire that respected the cultural diversity of its different peoples.
 This was reflected in Achaemenid architecture, a synthetic representation of different cultures.
 After a leisurely visit to Pasargadae, you continue on through the desert to the city of Yazd.
 Upon arrival, we’ll have an evening stroll through Fahadan Historical Neighborhood and Amir Chakhmagh Square.
-Dinner and overnight in Yazd.
+Overnight in Yazd.